Brynau, meaning 'many hills' in Welsh, is a 750-acre haven for wildlife in the industrial heartland of Wales.

 How to get to Brynau Farm

-Brynau Farm is 57 hectares of land perfectly placed on rolling hills next to Gnoll Country Park.
+Brynau Farm is perfectly placed on rolling hills next to Gnoll Country Park.
 It contains a pocket of ancient wood surrounded by bare fields and sits on the edge of Neath, with views across to Swansea Bay and Mumbles lighthouse.

 While there is currently no public access to Brynau Farm, visitors to the area can visit Gnoll Country Park just next door.